 8. The Ren & Stimpy Show (1991-1995)

-Ren & Stimpy was one of the first three original Nickelodeon cartoons, and it was 100% intended for an audience of children.
-However, it is so chocked full of grotesque gags and sexual innuendo that it would make parents today faint on the spot.
+Ren & Stimpy was one of the first three original Nickelodeon cartoons, premiering in August 1991 alongside Rugrats and Doug.
+Like those classics, it was 100% intended for an audience of children.
+However, the series was so chocked full of grotesque gags and sexual innuendos that it would make parents today faint on the spot.
+The fact that it got away with those jokes for five seasons is a mystery.

 9. Sister, Sister (1994-1999)